tommy-carlier/Magneto/README.md

 - TC.Magneto.dll
 - TC.Core.dll
 - TC.WinForms.dll
+- Documentation\ (sub-folder)
-- langguide.html (found in TC.Magneto/Documentation)
+  - langguide.html
-- style.css (found in TC.Magneto/Documentation)
+  - style.css

 Custom Magneto modules are .NET DLLs that provide extra functions and constants to the Magneto language.
 They have to follow these requirements:
 - The file name of the DLL has to end with ".MagnetoModule.dll" (example: `MyModule.MagnetoModule.dll`)